Dencyapex/dencyapex.github.io/_posts/2015-01-01-welcome-to-jekyll.md

 In conducting the Security Audit, the following steps were followed:

+##  Step 1
-## Review Botium Toys: Scope, goals, and risk assessment report, with a focus on
+# Review Botium Toys: Scope, goals, and risk assessment report, with a focus on
 {% highlight ruby %}
 def print_hi(name)
 puts "Hi, #{name}"